+Figure 5.16.2.3 SAT loop mapping with return-fan control with direct building pressure controls.

+Delete if there is no heating coil

-The points of transition along the x-axis shown and described in Figure 5.16.2.3 are representative.
+[ANY PREHEAT HW ELEC]The points of transition along the x-axis shown and described in Figure 5.16.2.3 are representative.
 Separate gains shall be provided for each section of the control map (heating coil, economizer, cooling coil) that is determined by the contractor to provide stable control.
 Alternatively, the contractor shall adjust the precise value of the x-axis thresholds shown in Figure 5.16.2.3 to provide stable control.
 Damper control depends on the type of building pressure control system.

 The engineer must specify whether the AHU has a return fan or relief fan(s)/damper(s), and, if a return fan, how it is controlled.